-A bunch of reasons.
-We’ll give you the two big reasons right here.
-First, as lawyers, we can only represent you.
-Real estate agents can (and do) represent both sides in a transaction.
-We are only watching out for your best interests.
+For many reasons and here are the two big ones.
+First, as lawyers, we can never represent both sides in a transaction.
+We focus only on our clients and protecting their best interests.
+Real estate agents can (and do) represent both sides which creates an unavoidable conflict of interest.
 Second, as lawyers, we are qualified and licensed to help you navigate the complexities of real estate transactions.
-We can review title and contracts, advise you, and negotiate on your behalf.
-Real estate agents are only trained and permitted to help fill in the blanks on the pre-printed forms, potentially leaving you at risk for an unexpected problem down the road.
+We provide actual legal advice and analysis including custom contract drafting, review of title documents, instructing escrow agents, and reviewing closing documents.
+Real estate agents are only permitted to fill in the blanks on pre-printed forms, leaving you at greater risk of an unexpected problem down the road.

 WaLaw is short for Washington Lawyers Realty.
 Before we became real estate brokers, we were simply lawyers practicing in Seattle.
 We saw the value to our clients of providing real estate broker services, but we didn’t want to forget our role as lawyers.
 After all, a lawyer is held to a far higher standard than a broker – a standard that we always meet and usually exceed.
 So when it came time to name the brokerage, the choice was easy.

 Sometimes.
-While brokers disagree, the fact is that brokers often work without being paid because not every transaction closes.
+While agents disagree, the fact is that agents often work without being paid because not every transaction closes.
 In order to make up for that unpaid time, they need to charge a premium to clients who actually do close.
-So if you close your transaction, you are helping to pay your broker for all of the unpaid work he has done for other clients.
-If you don’t close your transaction but used the services of a broker, then your broker was definitely underpaid.
-Hey, we’re not alone in thinking that real estate brokers are overpaid for any single transaction.
+So if you close your transaction, you are helping to pay your agent for all of the unpaid work he has done for other clients.
+If you don’t close your transaction but used the services of an agent, then your agent was definitely underpaid.

 Some do, but we don’t.
 At WaLaw, we think that being lawyers AND real estate agents simplifies the process for our clients.
 In a transaction this significant, we can provide the legal counsel for title review, contingency negotiation, and contract review without additional costs or time.
 That said, we also recognize our clients’ goal: To buy or sell a house.
 A combative lawyer can make that difficult.
 We balance the need to protect your interests against your desire to complete the transaction.

 A lot.
 The actual amount depends on how much you are looking to buy or sell a home for.
 Check out our fee structure.
-As long as you’re buying or selling a home for more than $180,000, you will save money with WaLaw.
+The higher the price of the home your buying or selling the larger our rebate will be.

 A lot.
 The commission paid by a seller to a buyer’s agent is usually 3% of the sale price.
-Sometimes it’s more, sometimes it’s less (particularly with homes priced over $1 million).
-Whatever the commission, we rebate all of it to you at closing, minus the balance of our flat fee and taxes we must pay to the state (2.215% of the commission).
-So, generally speaking, you save 3% of the sale price, minus our flat fee of $4995, minus a few hundred bucks in taxes.
+Sometimes it’s more, sometimes it’s less.
+Whatever the commission, we rebate all of it to you at closing, minus the balance of our flat fee So, generally speaking, you save 3% of the sale price, minus our flat fee of $7,995.
 Worried you’re not getting all the services you’ll need?
 Go ahead and compare us to the competition.
-For a $500,000 home, you save nearly $10,000.
+For a $600,000 home, you save $10,000.
 Consult our chart for more details on the money you can save buying with WaLaw.

 Yes.
 An “REO” is a home where the bank bought it at the foreclosure auction (instead of selling it to some other bidder).
 Usually banks will list an REO home on the MLS and offer a commission to the buyer’s agent, so you’ll get a rebate from us.
-But that’s not all: REO transactions include the bank’s addendum.
-This addendum is really one sided towards the bank, so it’s a very good idea to have a lawyer as well to protect your legal interests in the transaction.
-So we’re a great fit.
+But that’s not all: REO transactions include the bank’s non-standard, custom addendum which tend to be extremely favorable for the bank at the buyer’s expense.
+It’s a very good idea to have a lawyer as well to protect your legal interests in the transaction so we’re a great fit.

 Yes.
 From the buyer’s perspective, a short sale is a lot like a regular sale.
 The difference is that it can be 90 days or more until closing.
 On top of that, there is no guarantee of a final approval, so buyers can wait around for months only to be told that the offer was rejected.
 But we are an excellent fit for short sale buyers.

 A lot.
-The typical commission charged by a “full service” listing broker is 2 to 3% of the sale price.
-When you work with WaLaw, instead of paying that commission, you instead pay us a flat fee of $4995 (more if you are selling a home valued at $1 million or more).
+The typical commission charged by a “full service” listing broker is 3% of the sale price.
+When you work with WaLaw, instead of paying that commission, you pay us a flat fee of $7,995 (a little more if you are selling a home valued at $1 million or more).
 And you save the difference!
-On a home worth $750,000, you will save up to $17,505.
+On a home worth $600,000, you will save up to $10,005.
 Of course, there are cheaper ways to list on the MLS – as low as $500 – but you won’t get the services we provide either.
 Go ahead and compare us to the competition.
 We offer an affordable price for the most essential services you need and expect when selling your home.
 Consult our chart for more details on how much money you can save selling with WaLaw.

 Yes.
 In a short sale, the bank accepts less than the full amount owed on the property, and the bank pays the commission.
 Because so many sellers are facing a short sale, we’ve expanded our practice — and adjusted our fee arrangement — to include these listings.
 Accordingly, our clients get their property on the market AND a short sale negotiator — our law firm Blackmon Holmes.
 See our short sale page for more information.